linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/13 Chapter 13.md

 Figure 13.8: Henry Hub Natural Gas Futures

 Let's examine the case of a natural gas producer who wants to "lock in" the price of their future production in a given month.
 For sake of simplicity, let's assume that the producer is looking to hedge (by "fixing" or "locking" in the price) 10,000 MMBtu of their September production.
 To hedge their 10,000 MMBtu they could sell one NYMEX natural gas futures contract.
-If you had sold this one natural gas futures contract based on the closing price yesterday, contract at they would have hedged 10,000 MMBtu of their September production for 2.712/MMBtu.
+If you had sold this one natural gas futures contract based on the closing price yesterday, they would have hedged 10,000 MMBtu of their September production for 2.712/MMBtu.

 Let's now assume that it is August 29, the expiration date of the September natural gas futures contract.
 Because the producer does not want to make delivery of the futures contract the producer decides to buy back one September natural gas futures contract at the then, prevailing market price.
 As an aside, if held to expiration, the seller (short) of a futures contract is obligated to make delivery of the commodity while the buyer (long) of a futures contract is required to take delivery of (receive) the commodity.